Who we help

 Young people with cancer

 Although we do not specialise in supporting young people with cancer, we do offer information and counselling for young people with a close family member or parent with a diagnosis.
-There are a number of organisations that specialise in supporting teenagers and young adults with cancer, such as … Please do get in touch should you require any more information.
+There are a number of organisations that specialise in supporting teenagers and young adults with cancer.
+Please do get in touch should you require any more information.